India

 Women Against State Pension Inequality ▸ Facts ▸ Comments ▸ News ▸ Videos

-Women Against State Pension Inequality (WASPI) is a voluntary UK-based organisation founded in 2015 that campaigns against the way in which the state pension age for men and women was equalised.
-They call for the millions of women affected by the change to receive compensation.
+Women Against State Pension Inequality (WASPI) is a voluntary UK-based organisation founded in 2015 that campaigns against the way in which the state pension ages for men and women were equalised.
+Formerly women got a pension five years earlier than men.
+They say that the change was badly communicated, and call for compensation for the millions of women adversely affected by the change to equal pension ages.
+Since women in the UK live on average 5 years longer than men, they continue to get more pension than men.

 0